Case Results

 Whether an unsuccessful ARD case will be "re-opened" will depend on the circumstances, but a defendant (and his or her attorney) will have to demonstrate that such a step is warranted; although not impossible, such a proposition will generally be difficult to accomplish.
 Thankfully, such a result was able to be obtained for A.C. based on it being demonstrated that A.C. was deserving of a second chance.

-Because A.C.'s case had been administratively closed in light of his not following through with his court-ordered conditions of the ARD program, the Philadelphia Probation Department had to reopen his case after I was able to get the agreement of the Philadelphia District Attorney's Office in allowing such a step to take place.
+Because A.C.'s case had been administratively closed in light of his not following through with his court-ordered conditions of the ARD program, the Philadelphia Probation Department had to reopen his case after we were able to get the agreement of the Philadelphia District Attorney's Office in allowing such a step to take place.
 Once A.C.'s ARD case was reopened, the remaining conditions, including alcohol highway safety school had to be completed.
-I was able to make arrangements with the Philadelphia Probation Department for A.C. to do so in Colorado in light of the fact that he lived out of state.
+We were able to make arrangements with the Philadelphia Probation Department for A.C. to do so in Colorado in light of the fact that he lived out of state.

 Can a DUI case that is resolved through ARD be expunged?